oidc-sweden/specifications/swedish-oidc-fed-introduction.md

 Each entity in the federation is also required to provide a statement about itself.
 This is defined as the Entity Configuration of the entity.

-All chain validations of federation service data start with an Entity Configuration found at a location that can be derived from the
+All chain validations of federation service information start with an Entity Configuration found at a location that can be derived from the
 Entity Identifier of that federation service.
 A fundamental requirement for successful discovery and chain validation of entity data in OpenID federation is, therefore, that all entities publish a self-issued Entity Configuration document.